wrickord/CutFree/README.md

 ### CutFree in the Command Line
 To use CutFree in the command line, follow the steps below.

-Open command prompt and navigate to the cloned repository.
+Open command prompt/terminal and navigate to the cloned repository.
 ```
 cd "ADD/PATH/HERE/CutFree"
 ```